babashka/http-client/README.md

 > TIP: We test and support `babashka.http-client` on Clojure v1.10 and above.

-## Stability

-The `babashka.http-client` namespace can be considered stable.
-The `babashka.http-client.interceptors` namespace may still undergo some breaking changes.

 ## Installation

 Use as a dependency in `deps.edn` or `bb.edn`: